nikaspran/nikaspran.github.io/_posts/2014-09-27-unit-testing-ui-router-configuration.md

 The tests themselves are arguably clear, concise and easy to read.
-I use the `beforeEach` statements liberally because they make it easy to add new tiny micro-tests for any other behaviour I want to verify.
+I use the `beforeEach` statements liberally because they make it easy to add new tiny micro-tests for any other behavior I want to verify.

 As a bonus, we implicitly check whether the correct view is being loaded.
 If this is unwanted, you could mock out `$templateCache` to always return